Many holes to punch into Pakistan’s claim on disappearance of retired Lt Col

 The timing of Pakistan's claim is also questionable.
 The claim was made just after Jadhav's sentencing and it looked more like an attempt to divert the issue.

 On Wednesday Pakistan raised the issue once again and said that it had requested the Indian government to help locate Zahir.
-However no positive response was received and his family is distressed and also approached the UN Working Group on Enforced Involuntary Disappearances for help.
+However, no positive response was received and his family is distressed and also approached the UN Working Group on Enforced Involuntary Disappearances for help.